math-fer/math-fer/README.md

 ## Hi there 👋
+I learned basic statistics and actually studying SQL to become a data analyst
 <!--
 **math-fer/math-fer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.